KonradHoeffner/hdt/paper.md

 # Limitations

-HDT is read-only.
-For querying and modification of large graphs, a separate SPARQL endpoint is better suited.
+HDT is read-only, so for querying and modifying large graphs, we recommend to use a separate SPARQL endpoint.
 We do not supply command line tools for converting other formats to and from HDT.
 Instead, the tools of hdt-cpp and hdt-java can be used.
 Extensions such as HDT++ [@serializingrdf] or iHDT++ [@ihdt] are unsupported.

 # Acknowledgements

-We thank Pierre-Antoine Champin for explaining the details of Sophia and for creating [the benchmark suite](https://github.com/pchampin/sophia_benchmark) that the [HDT benchmarks](https://github.com/KonradHoeffner/hdt_benchmark) are based on and for the thorough code review.
+We express our gratitude to Pierre-Antoine Champin for explaining the intricacies of Sophia and for developing [the benchmark suite](https://github.com/pchampin/sophia_benchmark) that the [HDT benchmarks](https://github.com/KonradHoeffner/hdt_benchmark) are based on and for the thorough code review.
-We thank Edgard Marx for proofreading the paper.
+We extend our thanks to Edgard Marx for proofreading the paper.

 # References